blakethom8/cool-mint/docs/2-core-concepts/prompt-management.md

 ## Creating Jinja Templates

-Jinja templates are stored in the `prompts/templates/` directory with a `.jinja` extension.
+Jinja templates are stored in the `prompts/templates/` directory with a `.j2` extension.
 Each template consists of two parts:

 1. **Frontmatter**: YAML-formatted metadata at the beginning of the file.
 2. **Template Content**: The main body of the template using Jinja syntax.

-Example (`ticket_analysis.jinja`):
+Example (`ticket_analysis.j2`):

 ```jinja
 ---